inforian/python-notifyAll/docs/source/sms.rst

     notification_type = 'sms'

-- General Settings you need to configure in Django Project when using any email providers are mentioned below :

-- Some settings can be passed as function arguments as well as in `Django settings`.
+- Configuration settings can be passed as function arguments as well as in `Environment Variable`.
 The main AIM is to provide all possible flexibility to user to use Any `Provider` with any configuration.

-- If we Add settings in `Django settings` then in entire project those settings will be used But if you want every notification use different provider configuration then that is also possible here.

 > Plivo